Clinical Match Code - 141612

 Post Internship Employment

-Post Internship Employment: Catholic Social Services has trained interns with widely varying backgrounds, experiences, and professional aspirations.
+Post Internship Employment: Catholic Social Services has trained interns with widely varying backgrounds, formation experiences, and professional aspirations.
 Following their internship experience interns have been employed in a variety of settings.

 CSS Clinical Staff and Affiliated Faculty

-Executive Director of Catholic Social Services
+Executive Director of CSS

 Peter Martin, Psy.D.

-Institute for the Psychological Sciences
+Institute for the Psychological Sciences (Divine Mercy University)

-University of Kansas
+University of Wisconsin-Madison